A visual introduction to information theory: Core quantities: information, entropy, and mutual information

 \subsubsection{Typical sequences}

-A \textbf{typical sequence} is an outcome which has information close to the entropy of random event to which it belongs.
-The \textbf{typical set} is the set of all such typical sequences, which is usually a small subset of all possible sequences.
+A \textbf{typical sequence} is an outcome whose information content is close to the entropy of the random event to which it belongs.
+The \textbf{typical set} is the set of all typical sequences, usually a small subset of all possible sequences.
 For a sequence of $N$ independent and identically distributed random variables $\xrv_1, \xrv_2,...,\xrv_N$, the average information content is $H(\xrv_1) + H(\xrv_2) +... + H(\xrv_N) = NH(\xrv)$.
 For a small positive number $\epsilon$, a typical sequence is one that satisfies:

 Does the choice of $\epsilon$ matter?
-For the sequences in \textbf{Figure \ref{what_is_entropy}}, we've conveniently avoided this question since the sequences shown have a information content exactly equal to $NH(\xrv)$.
-However, as $N \rightarrow \infty$, we would see essentially the same behavior, because all of the probability mass of the distribution over sequences concentrates on the typical set defined with \textit{any positive value of $\epsilon$} \figref{typicality_fig}.
-Furthermore, as $N \rightarrow \infty$, all typical sequences will occur with approximately the same probability: $\approx 2^{-NH(\xrv)}$.
-Since the total probability is $1$, and each typical sequence occurs with probability $\approx 2^{-NH(\xrv)}$, there must be $\approx 2^{NH(\xrv)}$ typical sequences.
-This result is known as the \textbf{asymptotic equipartition property (AEP)}.
-It is a direct consequence of the Law of Large Numbers, and it is used to prove many important theorems in information theory.
+For the sequences in \textbf{Figure \ref{what_is_entropy}}, we've conveniently avoided this question since the sequences shown have an information content exactly equal to $NH(\xrv)$.
+But as $N \rightarrow \infty$, the choice becomes irrelevant, because all of the probability mass concentrates on the typical set defined with \textit{any positive value of $\epsilon$} \figref{typicality_fig}.
+All typical sequences occur with approximately the same probability: $\approx 2^{-NH(\xrv)}$.

+Since the total probability is $1$ and each typical sequence occurs with probability $\approx 2^{-NH(\xrv)}$, there must be $\approx 2^{NH(\xrv)}$ typical sequences.
+This result is the \textbf{asymptotic equipartition property (AEP)}, a direct consequence of the Law of Large Numbers.
+It underlies the proofs of the fundamental limits of both data compression and data transmission.

-To summarize, the AEP says that with infinite sequence length, we can ignore the vanishingly small probability that falls on non-typical sequences.
-As a result, we can focus on the typical set of $\approx 2^{NH(\xrv)}$ sequences, which each occur with probability $\approx 2^{-NH(\xrv)}$.
+In short, the AEP says that as sequence length grows, the probability on non-typical sequences vanishes, so we can focus on the typical set of $\approx 2^{NH(\xrv)}$ sequences, each occurring with probability $\approx 2^{-NH(\xrv)}$.